- Part 1: Frequently asked questions

 The EU Pay Transparency will be fully in place in 2026 (with first reporting in 2027) which will come around fast.
 It’s therefore important for employers to start preparing now – assessing what changes will need to be made within the company to comply with the legislation, and making a plan to implement those changes.

-To help make the transition nice and smooth, we’ve put together a guide with all the key steps employers need to take to prepare.
+To help make the transition nice and smooth, we’ve put together:

 What are the key changes the EU Pay Transparency Directive will mean for employers?